univ-ai/welcomenew/_catalog/cohort1/ai3.md

 At the end of this module, you will be able to build efficient language models, and tell how well they are performing.

 This page introduces you to the team, the basic instructions, the schedule and various elements of our class.

-## Interested in joining?

-> If you would like to apply to this course, please go [here](https://application.univ.ai/).

-> We also provide this course as part of our Master ML and AI program, check this [link](https://univ.ai/programs) out to get more information and apply.

 ## The Team